skakri/django-unstructured/docs/installation.rst

 Pre-requisites
 --------------

-For image processing, django-wiki uses the `Pillow library <https://github.com/python-imaging/Pillow>`_ (a fork of PIL).
+For image processing, wiki-base uses the `Pillow library <https://github.com/python-imaging/Pillow>`_ (a fork of PIL).
 The preferred method should be to get a system-wide, pre-compiled version of Pillow, for instance by getting the binaries from your Linux